 “I’d like to see greater focus on early intervention and prevention, especially for young people, and recovery-oriented care,” she said.

 Ms Rudorfer said: “Carers can be the forgotten parties in the mental health system, with many facing difficulties accessing help and support.

 “My goal is to achieve greater fairness, recognition and support for carers and their needs.”

-Mr Frkovic expressed appreciation to Queensland’s retiring NMHCCF members, Noel Muller and Peter Dillon, for their lengthy service to Queensland’s mental health consumers and carers.
+Mr Frkovic expressed appreciation to Queensland’s retiring NMHCCF members for their lengthy service to Queensland’s mental health consumers and carers.

 Ms Kretschmann and Ms Rudorfer will attend their first NMHCCF meeting in March 2018.